shanjin14/MLND_Capstone/capstone_report_Ed1.md

 	It capture the propotion of variance that explained by the model.
 One of the key feature of R^2 is that it could be negative value.
 It means that the total predicted error from the model are higher than the total variance of the data.

-Since we are mainly focus on boosting or ensemble method, all 3 of them should be feasible for the modelling.If we plan to use any model that are using gradient descent algorithm such as Neural Network, I think MSE is more appropriate as it is mathematically differentiable.
+Since we are mainly focus on boosting or ensemble method, all 3 of them should be feasible for the modelling.
+If we plan to use any model that are using gradient descent algorithm such as Neural Network, I think MSE is more appropriate as it is mathematically differentiable.

 ## II.
 Analysis